Nine people injured in shooting that Rhode Island police chief says was between feuding groups - KION546

 Nine people injured in shooting that Rhode Island police chief says was between feuding groups

-Nine people in Rhode Island’s capital were injured in a shooting Thursday, Providence Police Chief Hugh Clement said during a news conference.
+Nine people in Rhode Island’s capital were injured in a shooting Thursday, Providence Police Chief Hugh Clements said during a news conference.

-Only one patient was taken to the Rhode Island Hospital by ambulance while the rest arrived in private vehicles, according to Clement.
+Only one patient was taken to the Rhode Island Hospital by ambulance while the rest arrived in private vehicles, according to Clements.

 Police responded around 6:47 p.m.
-ET to reports of shots fired at a home, according to Clement.
+ET to reports of shots fired at a home, according to Clements.

 Several dozen shots were fired in the incident, he said.

-Note: Correction: An earlier version of this article misstated the name of Providence Chief of Police Hugh Clements.